oottppxx/enigma2/plugins/README.md

 Most plugins, except for PLHeinz, were developed and tested on OpenATV.
-The version numbers of the plugins generally track the major/minor release for the system where they were developed and tested (e.g., Heinz 6.0.xy was developed and tested on an OpenATV 6.0 system).
+The version numbers of the plugins generally track the major/minor release for the system where they were developed and tested (e.g., Heinz up to 6.0.4u was developed and tested on an OpenATV 6.0 system).
 For minor updates, the major/minor release tracking isn't expected to change, even if the current system has evolved - let me know about innaccuracies.